aqipro/aqilink-docs/docs/reference/nuxeo-reference-open-in-sap.md

 3) The SAP transaction is maintained in the properties.

 ## Administration
-The feature can be enabled or disabled on each available SAP Content Repository file in Nuxeo which means, it is either enabled or disabled for all documents of this repository.
-The SAP Content Repository files are located under the related [SAP HTTP-Content Server Connection](/configuration/aqilink/#sap-http-content-server-connection) folder of the `aqilink` administration path in Nuxeo.
+The feature can be enabled or disabled for each SAP Content Repository available in Nuxeo.
+Navigate to the repository folders underneath the **`aqilink`** administration path.
+The path is specified in parameter `adminPath` of the [Storage Connections for Nuxeo](/configuration/aqilink/#hyland-nuxeo-repository).
-The file extension is **`.repo`** and is located under the specified `adminPath` (in configuration file `storage.yaml`, refer to [Storage Connection for Hyland Nuxeo Repository](/configuration/aqilink/#hyland-nuxeo-repository)) in the repository.
+In each repository folder the repository file has the file extension `.repo`.

 ![Open in SAP](../_media/reference/open_in_sap_repo_0.png)